 Cut the pieces for the sides and bottom.
 Attach the sides to the bottom as shown using glue and 1-1/4″ brad nails.

 Cut the pieces for the front and back.
 The front is the only piece detailed in the drawing.
 The back is the same size overall but without the openings for the drawers.
 Draw the cut lines for the drawers then drill holes just inside the lines large enough for the jigsaw blade to fit through.
 Cut the drawer openings using a jigsaw.
 Attach the front and back to the sides using glue and 1-1/4″ brad nails.

 Cut the pieces for the center sides and shelves.
 Attach the shelves as shown using glue and 1-1/4″ brad nails.

 Cut the pieces for the drawer boxes.
 Attach the sides to the bottoms using glue and 1-1/4″ brad nails.
 Attach the back as shown in the same manner.
 Attach the front to the drawer boxes allowing for overlap as shown using glue and 1-1/4″ brad nails.
 Check the fit of the drawers in the openings and sand the openings as needed.

 Cut the handle from the dowel rod.
 Pre-drill a hole in the center.
 Drill a countersunk hole in the top of each center side piece.
 Attach the handle using glue and 2″ screws.

 Finish as desired.
 Apply a coat of paste wax to the bottoms and sides of each drawer box to allow the drawers to slide smoothly.

-These DIY plans are easy, right?
+These DIY plans to build a toolbox are easy, right?
 The toolbox would make a fantastic gift for any woodworker, scrapbooker, knitter, or anyone you choose!